AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/LOGS/08March.md

 | Name | Type | Visibility | Description |

-Contract Flashloan_Logic | FlashLoanReceiverBaseV2, withdrawable | A contract that allows to get a flashloan, execture an arbitrage trade through exchanges PancakeSwap and Uniswap (and maybe Binance)
+Contract Flashloan_Logic | FlashLoanReceiverBaseV2, withdrawable | A contract that allows to get a flashloan, execute an arbitrage trade through exchanges PancakeSwap and Uniswap (and maybe Binance)

 <!--
         address[] calldata assets,